RiadhAdrani/ruvy/src/docs/src/md/router/setup.md

 <br/>

-To setup the router, all you need is to call `createRouter` rendering the app using `mountApp`
+To setup the router, all you need is to call `createRouter` rendering the app before calling `mountApp`

 <br/>